- New Annex

 1. An official UI Minor or Certificate program is completed.
-A common minor for ME students is the Business Minor, and a common certificate is the Technological Entrepreneurship Certificate, but any official UI Minor or Certificate is possible.
+A common minor for ME students is the Business Minor.
+The MIE Department is the administrative home for the Naval Hydrodynamics Certificate and the Wind Energy Certificate.
+Another common certificate is the Technological Entrepreneurship Certificate, but any official UI Minor or Certificate is possible.
 Note that it may be possible to take some of the courses that are required for a Minor or Certificate as part of the General Education Component (GEC) requirement.

 2. The tailored EFA consists of a well-focused set of courses from the College of Engineering and/or other UI colleges.
-In order to maintain some technical rigor and depth, such EFAs must contain at least 9 s.h. of 3000 or higher level College of Engineering courses.
-However, this requirement may be waived if the EFA consists of an in-depth program in mathematics, computer science, the physical sciences, or the natural/health sciences, with an equivalent component of 3000 or higher level courses.
+In order to maintain some technical rigor and depth, such EFAs must contain at least 9 s.h. of upper level* College of Engineering courses.
+However, this requirement may be waived if the EFA consists of an in-depth program in mathematics, computer science, the physical sciences, or the natural/health sciences, with an equivalent component of upper level* courses.

 EFA Course Substitution Request

 Students that would like to request an EFA course substitution must complete the ME EFA Subsitution Form.